-1. Your daughter or son is suffering badly from homesickness.
+1. Your daughter is suffering badly from homesickness.

 - Phone residential staff involved in the care of your child.
-If you are really concerned, call the Head of Boarding. - Be loving, understanding and supportive, but also firm in keeping your contact with your child at a limited level.
+If you are really concerned, call the Assistant Head of Boarding. - Be loving, understanding and supportive, but also firm in keeping your contact with your child at a limited level.
 Remember that their difficulty is in making a break from you and home, and the difficulty cannot be resolved by holding on to the same links as before.
-Do not allow yourself to be emotionally blackmailed: homesickness is something your daughter or son needs to adjust to with the support of boarding staff.

-2. You are concerned about academic matters such as poor results, letters from teachers, or your child is finding the work difficult.

-- Phone the individual teacher concerned.
+Do not allow yourself to be emotionally blackmailed: homesickness is something your daughter needs to adjust to with the support of boarding staff. - 2.
+You are concerned about academic matters such as poor results, letters from teachers, or your child is finding the work difficult. - Phone the individual teacher concerned.
 There is no best time- schedules vary.
-However, the Head of Boarding can arrange for the teacher to phone if you wish.
-Or, the College can provide you with the relevant teacher's email address. - Contact your child's teacher for teacher-related matters. - Phone the Head of Campus if you have additional concerns. - Be supportive of your child as long as they are trying hard.
-Let your son or daughter know the level of effort you expect from them. - Consider that the difficulty with schoolwork may be a symptom of something else.
-Discuss the matter with residential staff and/or the Assistant Head of Boarding.

-3. Your child tells you stories of things at College that you do not like or do not understand.

-Contact the residential staff who deal with your child on a regular basis.
+However, the Assistant Head of Boarding can arrange for the teacher to phone if you wish.
+Or, the Academy can provide you with the relevant teacher's email address. - Contact your child's teacher for teacher-related matters. - Phone the Head of Campus if you have additional concerns - Be supportive of your child as long as they are trying hard.
+Let your daughter know the level of effort you expect from them. - Consider that the difficulty with schoolwork may be a symptom of something else.
+Discuss the matter with residential staff and/or the Assistant Head of Boarding. - 3.
+Your child tells you stories of things at College that you do not like or do not understand. - Contact the residential staff who deal with your child on a regular basis.
 They are often in the best position to understand the student and to help communicate what the issues are that they may be facing.
-Phone the Head of Boarding.
-Whether the story is true or not, we want to know about it, and you need to be reassured that things are satisfactory or that action has been taken.

-4. You are coming to Cairns unexpectedly and you wish to take your child out for a meal or overnight.

-Ask your child to take it up with the boarding staff member in their boarding house- he or she will readily give permission.
-You can phone yourself, but it is better training for your child to manage these things for himself or herself.

-5. Your child wants permission to go out with someone about whom you are not sure.

-Phone and speak with the Head of Boarding-he or she is often in a good position to know a little about the hosts and can also provide an insight into the reasons why your son/daughter wants to go on leave.
+- Phone the Assistant Head of Boarding.
+Whether the story is true or not, we want to know about it, and you need to be reassured that things are satisfactory or that action has been taken. - 4.
+You are coming to Cairns unexpectedly and you wish to take your child out for a meal or overnight. - Ask your child to take it up with the boarding staff member in their boarding house- he or she will readily give permission.
+You can phone yourself, but it is better training for your child to manage these things for himself or herself. - 5.
+Your child wants permission to go out with someone about whom you are not sure. - Phone and speak with the Assistant Head of Boarding- he or she is often in a good position to know a little about the hosts and can also provide an insight into the reasons why your daughter wants to go on leave.
 He or she can make inquiries about the nature of the proposed enterprise and can advise you accordingly.